|Committee membership||No. of meetings 2018: 2||Main committee responsibilities|

-- Candidates were initially interviewed by the SID and the Chief Executive for the Chairman's position and by the Chairman and the Chief Executive for the non-executive director role.
+- Candidates are initially interviewed by the Chair and the Chief Executive for a Non-Executive director role.
 The final candidates then met with all other directors.

-- In order to maximise the effectiveness of the Board an additional non-executive director was appointed increasing the size of the Board and ensuring that the Board has the right skills and experiences.
+- In order to maximise the effectiveness of the Board candidates are carefully considered ensuring that the Board has the right skills and experiences.

-- The Committee and the Group Company Secretary will play an active part in an induction programme that is tailored to the needs, skills and experiences of the new non-executive directors.
+- The Committee and the Group Company Secretary play an active part in an induction programme that is tailored to the needs, skills and experiences of the new Non-Executive directors.

 Composition of the Nomination Committee

-As recommended by the Code, the Chairman of the Board acts as the Chairman of the Committee whose members also comprise the directors listed above.
-The Chairman cannot chair the Committee when it is dealing with either the succession to the Chairmanship of the Group or the review of his or her own performance.
+As recommended by the Code, the Chair of the Board acts as the Chair of the Committee whose members also comprise the directors listed above.
+The Chair cannot chair the Committee when it is dealing with either the succession to the Chairship of the Group or the review of his or her own performance.
 Only members of the Committee have the right to attend the Committee meetings.
-Other individuals and external advisers may be invited to attend for all, or part of, any meeting when it is appropriate.
+Other individuals and external advisers may be invited to attend for all or part of any meeting when it is appropriate.
 The quorum necessary for the transaction of business is two.